NiklasUllmann/NiklasUllmann/README.md

 - A free and public API to inform the German citizens about a high risk of forest fires.
 - It uses official data and provides a nice way to distribute the data in a uniform way
-- The API was very well appreciated by the population and was used more than 600k times in the first 13 months.
+- The API was very well appreciated by the population and was used more than 1.5 million times in the first 15 months.
 - [WBS API](http://wbs.niklas-ullmann.de/ "WBS API")

 ### :stopwatch: ClaimReady App: